timm/ezr/docs/03code.md

 ```

 ### Classes
-This  code has only a few main classes:
+This  code has only a few main classes:  DATA, COLS, NUM, SYM

 - NUM, SYM, COL (the super class of NUM,SYM).
 These classes summarize each column.
   - NUMs know mean and standard deviation (a measure of average distance of numbers to the mean)